The Story

 "Tracy believes that a sloppy workplace denotes indifference and a lack of focus."
 Clancy reports, " 'In every area of life, from setting the table for dinner to fixing your refrigerator, you have to be able to concentrate,' [says Tracy] and neatness is a first priority."

 Abrahamson and Freedman cite the haphazard Einstein as an example, but Tracy counters with the industrious—and meticulous—Edison.
-Edison kept detailed diaries of his thought and work, now online at Rutgers University in his home state of New Jersey.
+Edison kept detailed diaries of his work, now online at Rutgers University in his home state of New Jersey.
 Some maintain he wrote 5,000,000 pages—that's over 250 a day for his entire life.
 Even if he reached only a fraction of that number, it showed discipline that would make any personal coach proud.

 "During all those years of experimentation and research, I never once made a discovery," he was quoted to say, "All my work was deductive, and the results I achieved were those of invention, pure and simple."
 He then goes on to tell of over 3000 experiments to determine that bamboo was the most viable long-life filament for his new electric light bulb.
+He eventually reverted to carbon, which his rivals had been using all along.

 The process which led to Edison's "invention" of the light globe bears a good deal of scrutiny.